 Agilix Labs, Inc. - During the first quarter of fiscal 2003, we purchased approximately 20 percent of the capital stock (on a fully diluted basis) of Agilix Labs, Inc. ("Agilix"), a Delaware corporation, for cash payments totaling \$1.0 million.
 Agilix is a development stage enterprise that develops software applications, including software for "Tablet PCs."
 Although the software developed by Agilix continues to be sold with Tablet PCs, uncertainties surrounding Agilix's business plan developed during fiscal 2003 and their potential adverse effects on Agilix's operations and future cash flows were significant.
-As a result, we determined that our ability to recover the carrying value of our investment in Agilix was remote.
-Accordingly, we impaired and expensed our remaining investment in Agilix, which totaled \$0.9 million, during the quarter ended March 1.
-2003.
+As a result, we determined that our ability to recover the carrying value of our investment in Agilix, which totaled \$0.9 million, during the quarter ended March 1, 2003.

 Premier Agendas - During fiscal 2002, we sold Premier Agendas, a wholly owned subsidiary located in Bellingham, Washington, and Premier School Agendas Ltd., a wholly owned subsidiary organized in Ontario, Canada, (collectively, "Premier") to School Specialty, Inc., a company that specializes in providing products and services to students and schools.
 The sale price was \$152.5 million in cash plus the retention of Premier's working capital, which was received in the form of a \$4.0 million promissory note from the purchaser.
-The Company received full payment on the promissory note plus accrued interest during June 2002.
-Prior to the sale closing, the Company also received cash distributions from Premier's working capital that totaled approximately \$7 million.
-For further information regarding the sale of Premier. refer to Note 13 in our consolidated financial statements.
+The Company received full payment on the promisers or premier's working capital that totaled approximately \$7 million.
+For further information regarding the sale of Premier, refer to Note 13 in our consolidated financial statements.